BitEscrow/escrow-sdk/docs/resources/development.md

 npm run demo mutiny
 ```

-No wallet or software required[*].
+No wallet or software required.
 Simply follow the interactive prompts, and enjoy the protocol in action.

 > The mutiny chain is the fastest of the three demos, with 30 second blocks.

-> [*] Testnet faucet is currently broke.
+> Testnet faucet is currently broke.
 You may need your own testnet coins.

 ### Running in Replit